DanielPickens/Videobo/README.md

 #### Contributing:

-I welcome any recommendations and / or any contributions deemed an advantageous enhancement for the application.
+I welcome any recommendations and / or any contributions deemed a advantageous enhancement for the application.
 Please send a PR and I'll review as needed.